What is an appraisal, anyway?

 What Kind of Appraisal?

 That’s right.
 There are different kinds of jewelry appraisals.
-Here’s a partial list:
+Below is a partial list:

 An appraisal is typically a written document, signed by the appraiser who performed the assessment.
 So, when someone strolls in, wanting to cash out their jewelry, but requesting an appraisal, we try to set them straight as early in the discussion as possible.